Seedath/Lab2_816020170/README.md

 ### /sdk/components/freertos/port/esp8266/include/freertos/FreeRTOSConfig.h

 This is a port specific file.
 It configures FreeRTOS for the ESP SDK.
 If you turn off a function here the function would not be available on the SDK.
-Thus, defining the statements allows for the use of the functions but increases the size of the binary.
+Thus, defining the statements allows for the use of the functions from the FreeRTOS Kernel but increases the size of the binary.
+If a function is not defined in this file, it would not be accessible even if it is defined in the other files.